altruios/namshubettulpa/public/namshubettuple/confrontation.md

-~Inside, beyond piles of things, cardboard hallways, piles of cash, and several zoned out people, was the Chemist~ ~The chemist, a short balding man, sat in a yellow sofa in the back, watching things attached to a fan spin above him~ ~He was the only one in the room, which was filled with various household chemicals~ "HM::So these are the owners of that syringe - come to have a little chat, I'll just see myself out."
+~Inside, beyond piles of things, cardboard hallways, piles of cash, and several zoned out people, was the Chemist~ ~The chemist, a short balding man, sat in a yellow sofa in the back, watching things attached to a fan spin above him~ ~He was the only one in the room, which was filled with various household chemicals~ ~The floor was still asphalt, but it had a large rug, red and gold, covering most of the room~ "HM::So these are the owners of that syringe - come to have a little chat, I'll just see myself out."
 *The homeless man turned his cart around and left the way they came* "K::We'll be on our way shortly - once we have it back"